steph2424/PokecordCatcher/README.md

 # PokecordCatcher

 ### Update!
-Need testers as of 11/05/2018, Images are now all sent as a constant text name.
-Workaround is in place, not sure if all image hashes are correct so it will need testing, please report, thanks!
+Working as of 12/05/2018, Images are md5 hashed and referenced to our json.
 Selfbot to catch pokemon when they spawn for the Pokecord discord bot

 ## Getting Started